jo2lxq/rs485-sec/README.md

 ![Architecture](architecture.png)

-Monitoring of the current flow on RS-485 line “A” by attaching a current transformer (CT).
+Figure: Monitoring of the current flow on RS-485 line “A” by attaching a current transformer (CT).
 We generate Data Set 1 by attaching a CT between the Client and Attacker, and Data Set 2 by attaching it at the far end.
 Here, RS-485 multi-drop serial-bus network exchanges messages on two electronically common lines called “A” and “B” with differential voltage signals[1].

 ## Overview